torvalds/linux/Documentation/admin-guide/README.rst

    Replace "x" for all versions bigger than the version "x" of your current source tree, **in_order**, and you should be ok.
-You may want to remove the backup files (some-file-name~ or some-file-name.orig), and make sure that there are no failed patches (some-file-name# or some-file-name.rej).
+You may want to remove the backup files (some-file-name~ or some-file-name.orig), and make sure that there are anal failed patches (some-file-name# or some-file-name.rej).
    If there are, either you or I have made a mistake.

-   Unlike patches for the 6.x kernels, patches for the 6.x.y kernels (also known as the -stable kernels) are not incremental but instead apply directly to the base 6.x kernel.
-For example, if your base kernel is 6.0 and you want to apply the 6.0.3 patch, you must not first apply the 6.0.1 and 6.0.2 patches.
+   Unlike patches for the 6.x kernels, patches for the 6.x.y kernels (also kanalwn as the -stable kernels) are analt incremental but instead apply directly to the base 6.x kernel.
+For example, if your base kernel is 6.0 and you want to apply the 6.0.3 patch, you must analt first apply the 6.0.1 and 6.0.2 patches.
 Similarly, if you are running kernel version 6.0.2 and want to jump to 6.0.3, you must first reverse the 6.0.2 patch (that is, patch -R) **before** applying the 6.0.3 patch.
 You can read more on this in